×

 • Slovak is spoken as a national language in: Slovakia, Vojvodina, Serbia.

 You will also get to know the continents where German and Slovak speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Slovak language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Slovak language is 27.
 Find all the information about these languages on German and Slovak.

 German and Slovak Language History